Stonehenge: Thousands set to celebrate summer solstice

 Prehistoric marvel

-Stonehenge has been the subject of study for hundreds of years, but we still aren't certain why it was built, or how these stones -- weighing an average of 25 tons -- were transported here to what's now the English country of Wiltshire.
+Stonehenge has been the subject of study for hundreds of years, but we still aren't certain why it was built, or how these stones -- weighing an average of 25 tons -- were transported here to what's now the English county of Wiltshire.

 The outer ring of stones, known as the bluestones, traveled 240 kilometers from the Preseli Hills in southwest Wales, probably making most of the journey by boat -- a huge undertaking in a time before the wheel or pulley systems.